Learn about Wireless Communications and Amateur Radio

 Become a Radio Amateur

-Amateur radio is a fascinating pursuit for people of all ages, interests, and physical abilities.
+Amateur radio is an exciting and rewarding hobby that appeals to people of all ages, interests, and abilities.

-Scroll down and follow the links, but first, click the button below to see some recent videos about amateur radio in the 21st century.
+Scroll down to follow the links and discover more, but first, click the button below to watch recent videos about amateur radio in the 21st century.

 What can Amateur Radio do for You ?